logankp/logankp.github.io/_posts/2016-10-17-hello-world.md

 * Get Motivated

-    Whether it's getting motivated to work out, work on a side project, or learn new things, finding the motivation to do these things is not always easy.
+    Whether it's working out, working on a side project, or learning new things, finding the motivation to actually do these things is not always easy.
 I'm hoping that by committing to this blog I can not only motivate myself to work on things but motivate others as well.

 Enjoy!